ErikDM/MarkCalculator/README.md

 * Allowing the user to press "ENTER" after putting in numbers, instead of clicking the "Calculate" button.

 # Implemented features:
 * Removing a bug caused by simultaneously clicking the "Calculate" button.
-A ")" appears in the end of the score.
+A ")" appeared in the end of the score.